 Besides these, we are taking steps to develop other plans unique to racing by local governments.
 The "Mirai Yushun", in which specially selected races for 2-year-olds had been combined in a series.
+In addition, from 2021, "2-years-old champion series" has started.
 With these and other measures, we are striving to provide attractive horseracing programs and expand nationwide off-track sales.